viniciusferrao/cmake_template/README.md

 ## About cmake_template

+This project has been forked from [cmake_template](https://github.com/cpp-best-practices/cmake_template) to add support for Conan 2.0 without breaking the compatibility with [CPM](https://github.com/cpm-cmake/CPM.cmake).

 This is a C++ Best Practices GitHub template for getting up and running with C++ quickly.

 By default (collectively known as `ENABLE_DEVELOPER_MODE`)